ancient history

 You will never see a sunset like the ones at the Temple of Poseidon.

 At the southernmost point of Attica, you’ll find the incredible Temple of Poseidon.
 Located about an hour and a half from Athens, this temple is made entirely of white marble and was built in the 5th century BC to honor the god of the sea, Poseidon.
-British poet, Lord Byron, was so entranced with the temple, he wrote poems inspired by the site and even graffitied his name onto one of the ancient pillars.

 And you guessed it, the site has many ancient myths and legends surrounding it.
-Mythical king of Athens, Aegeus, threw himself from these cliffs when he saw the black sails of his son, Theseus’, ships returning from sea.
+The mythical king of Athens, Aegeus, threw himself from these cliffs when he saw the black sails of his son’s, Theseus, ships returning from sea.
 Theseus forgot to switch the black sails (symbolizing death) with white ones, leading to the king’s death (come on Theseus…).
-And according to The Odyssey by Homer, Sounion is the site where King Menelaus buried his helmsman.

 There are day trips and tours you can easily take from Athens, as this is an amazing site not to be missed!
 I definitely recommend taking the short hike up to the temple just before sunset, so you can watch the colors of the sky change with the setting sun.
-The views of the Aegean Sea and the Temple at sunset are indescribable and will take your breath away.

 Cost: €10 from April to October and €5 from November to March.